How Do I Sharpen My Pocket Knives as a Firefighter & Hunter?

 5. Serrated medium hone– To sharpen the serrated blades.

-Step 1: Secure the knife to the center of the clamp if the blade is 7 inches or shorter.
-If it is more than that, work on each section of the blade separately.
+Step 1: I secure the knife to the center of the clamp if the blade is 7 inches or shorter.
+If it is more than that, I work on each section of the blade separately.

 Step 2: Select the honing based on the blade’s condition. (coarse, fine, etc.)

 Step 3: Attach the rod to the sharpening stone.
-Use the flat surface such as a table while attaching the rod to ensure proper alignment and maintain a consistent sharpening angle.
+I use the flat surface such as a table while attaching the rod to ensure proper alignment and maintain a consistent sharpening angle.

-Step 4: Select the angle you want to sharpen your pocket knife.
+Step 4: Next, I select the angle I want to sharpen my pocket knife.
 My guided system has four different sharpening angles: 17, 20, 25, and 30.
 For a pocket knife, I always prefer the 25-degree angle as it provides excellent results.

-Always hold the hone steady while sharpening and use the same number of strokes on both sides of the knife for a balanced edge.
-Don’t apply excessive pressure during this process.
+I always hold the hone steady while sharpening and use the same number of strokes on both sides of the knife for a balanced edge.

 Watch this video if you have doubts about this process.